 Cat house sitting is a growing trend that allows people to care for someone else’s cats for a fee.
 This job is perfect for those who love cats but can’t have them at home or want to spend time with them without the responsibilities of ownership.

 House and pet sitting is when someone watches your house, pets, plants, mail, and anything else you need to be looked after while you’re away.
 Pet sitters check in with your pets daily to ensure they are safe and healthy.

-House sitters may also water your plants, keep an eye on your mail pile, and make sure nothing looks like it’s going to break or become a mess if left unattended.
+House sitters may also water your plants, keep an eye on your mail pile, and ensure nothing looks like it will break or become a mess if left unattended.

 How do I become a babysitter in London?

-If you’re still unsure what kind of house sitting job is correct, you are encouraged to consider the options described above.
+If you’re still unsure what kind of house-sitting job is correct, consider the above options.
 We’re confident that one or more will resonate with your skills and interests and that this article will help get your search started!
-Remember: there are so many ways to get paid from House Sitting Jobs.
+Remember: there are many ways to get paid for House Sitting Jobs.